Risale-i Nur: The Flashes (Lem'alar)

-The Flashes Collection starts with 2 very poignant supplications- the famous supplication of the prophet Yunus showing its relevance for everyone today; and the famous supplication of the prophet Ayub providing a true remedy for all those who are afflicted by disaster.
+The Flashes Collection starts with 2 supplications- the supplication of the prophet Yunus showing its relevance for everyone today; and thesupplication of the prophet Ayub providing a remedy for all those who are afflicted by disaster.
 Like the first two volumes this Collection deals very compellingly with a number of diverse subjects.
 The primary purpose of the topics is aimed at expounding the various Qur'anic verses and its teachings concerning the fundamentals of Belief in a way that addresses modern man's understanding and is relevant to his needs.